pygmyperch/melfuR/README.md

 * `run.gINLAnd`: A wrapper function to run gINLAnd GEA analysis on a genind object

 * `HWE_filter`: filter loci for HWE by population using a genind object

+* `impute.data`: impute missing genotypes in a genind object

 * `percent_poly`: calculate the % polymorphic loci per population from a genind object